ansys/scade-pyalmgw/doc/source/index.rst

 Ansys SCADE ALM Gateway Python Toolbox
 ======================================

-Ansys SCADE ALM Gateway Python Toolbox provides a high level interface to the Ansys SCADE LifeCycle customization APIs:
+Ansys SCADE ALM Gateway Python Toolbox provides a high-level interface to the Ansys SCADE LifeCycle customization APIs:

 * Connection to a new ALM tool